 There are two airports in Bangkok.
 The main international airport is Bangkok Suvarnabhumi.
-Most likely you will always fly here from Europe.
+Most likely you will always fly here from Europe or other countries.
 The second airport is Don Mueang.
 It originally served as a military, but as Suvarnabhumi could not handle the influx of passengers, many flights moved to Don Mueang.
-It is mainly used to move with low cost airlines.
+It is mainly used to travel with low cost airlines.

 Bangkok Suvarnabhumi (BKK)

 Bangkok Suvarnabhumi (BKK) is an international airport located 30 km east of Bangkok.
 It is the largest airport in the country and also one of the largest in the world.
 Most flights from all over the world go here.

 There are four ways to get to the city, Train, Taxi, Grab, Bus.
 The train, Airport Rail Link, is the fastest option, the journey takes approximately 45 minutes and runs every 10-15 minutes from the airport basement from six o’clock in the morning until midnight.
 It will take you to Phaya Thai Station, from where you can take the BTS, bus or taxi.
 If you need to change to the MRT metro, get off at Makkasan Station.
 The price of the train is THB 45.